 These films date back from the mid 1970’s to mid 80’s and all of them are purely visual and intentionally silent.
 There’ve been occasional screenings of selected titles, most recently at the 2014 52nd Ann Arbor Film Festival.
 Over 100 works were originally produced and although prints were made in both S-8 & 16mm, none were either in distribution or had been sold.
-Owning this collection will soon be possible.
-After the April 15th Premiere Screening & Release Event at the College for Creative Studies, in Detroit, the specifics for purchase will be available on this site.

 About the set - - this particular digital 2K version will make the viewing of these films much more accessible in that the Blu-ray Disc (1920x1080p), dual-layer format is “Region/Code-Free”; playable throughout the world.
 It breathes new life into these small gauge, highly hand-crafted entities.
 The enclosed booklet’s essays are written by L.A. and NYC filmmakers, a director, a cinematographer and an architect.
 They provide valuable insight and access to the work.
 The menu treatment and overall packaging design has been fastidiously fine-tuned.

 Paramount to all of this, of course, is preservation.
 When film sits on a shelf in unstable conditions, the fragile combination of plastic, chemical emulsion and adhesive splices, (along with added elements of inks, bleach & tape) - - all rolled somewhat tightly against itself on spools - - risks deterioration.
 Extremes in temperature and humidity rapidly affect film’s properties.
-Two offers came to the rescue.
+Two proposals came to the rescue.